 Server rooms can be found in both Southampton and Liverpool.
 These house powerful computers and require lots of cooling.
 Thermal images have been used to ensure cooling is effective therefore reducing energy demand.
-Thermal containment curtains have been installed in the server room in addition to a fresh air-cooling system.
+Thermal containment curtains have been installed in the server rooms in addition to fresh air-cooling systems.

 Electric Vehicle Charging at the NOC

 The National Oceanography Centre (NOC) has installed an electric vehicle charging point as part of the government ‘Plugged in Places’ initiative.
-Two electric vehicles may charge at anyone time onsite.
-The charge point is situated on the Southampton site (SO14 3ZH) and is publically available for use for a small fee.
+Two electric vehicles may charge at any one time onsite.
+The charge point is situated on the Southampton site (SO14 3ZH) but currently unavailable due to refurbishment.
 Booking Form

 Eco-School visits to the NOC are aimed at junior schools (KS2) within the Hampshire area working on the Keep Britain Tidy ‘Eco-Schools’ scheme.